eusebiotebar/CAN_Frame_Retransmision_Tool/README.md

 - **🔧 Physical CAN Device Support**: Auto-detection of Kvaser, PCAN, Vector, and SocketCAN devices
 - **🎯 Frame Rewriting**: Advanced rule-based CAN ID transformation
 - **📊 Session Management**: Export and manage CAN communication sessions
+- **� Frame Logging**: CSV logging of CAN frames with timestamps and metadata
-- **🚀 Standalone Executable**: No Python installation required for Windows users
+- **�🚀 Standalone Executable**: No Python installation required for Windows users
 - **🐧 Cross-platform**: Windows, Linux, and virtual CAN interface support
+- **🛠️ Enhanced Build Scripts**: Comprehensive PowerShell and Bash scripts for development

 ## Usage